phillycommunitywireless/phillycommunitywireless/README.md

 ## Segments

 This theme supports a `segments` front matter parameter for all normal pages, which allows for composing layouts from "stackable components".
-The `segments` param is a YAML list of objects, each of which will correspond to a segment of your homepage.
+The `segments` param is a YAML list of objects, each of which will correspond to one of these components.
 Each type of segment uses a pre-written HTML template to render a component, like a full-width photo, a video, or a call-to-action, to the page it's used on.
-Each component is full-width and can sometimes be customized right from the YAML.
+Segments are all full-width and can usually be customized right from the YAML.

 ### Example